Skip to main content

 How do insurers rate builders?

-Builders are generally classified as higher risk due to the construction environment.
-But there's a big difference between a builder who's on the tools every day and one who mostly manages jobs from the office.
-Insurers will ask about your actual daily activities — how much time on site vs project management.
-That split makes a real difference to your premium.
+Builders are generally treated as higher risk because of the construction environment.
+But there is a big difference between a builder who is on the tools every day and one who mostly manages jobs from the office.
+Insurers will ask about your actual daily activities, including how much time is spent on site versus on project management.
+That split makes a real difference to your premium, so it is worth describing accurately.

 Does it matter what kind of building I do?

 Yes.
-Residential renovations, high-rise commercial, civil works — they all carry different risks.
-Insurers ask about the types of projects, the height of structures, whether you operate heavy machinery, and what your hands-on involvement looks like.
-A volume home builder managing subbies is assessed differently to a builder doing structural steel work.
+Residential renovations, high-rise commercial, and civil works all carry different risks.
+Insurers ask about the types of projects, the height of structures, whether you operate heavy machinery, and how hands-on you are day to day.
+A volume home builder who mostly manages subbies is assessed differently to a builder doing structural steel work.
+The more accurately you describe it, the more accurate the assessment.

-You've probably got more financial exposure than most — business loans, equipment leases, staff wages, subcontractor obligations, maybe a personal guarantee on a line of credit.
-If you weren't around, could the business meet those commitments?
-That's what life insurance is for.
-Many builders also look at income protection and key person cover.
+You have probably got more financial exposure than most: business loans, equipment leases, staff wages, subcontractor obligations, and maybe a personal guarantee on a line of credit.
+If you were not around, could the business meet those commitments?
+That is what life insurance is for.
+Many builders also look at income protection and key person cover to protect both the household and the business.

 What about past injuries or accidents on site?

-You need to disclose any injuries you've had treated — falls, back injuries, broken bones, whatever.
-Even if you've fully recovered, the insurer needs to know.
-It's normal for builders to have some injury history, and insurers handle it on a case-by-case basis.
-Honest disclosure now avoids claim disputes later.
+You need to disclose any injuries you have had treated: falls, back injuries, broken bones, whatever they were.
+Even if you have fully recovered, the insurer needs to know.
+It is normal for builders to have some injury history, and insurers handle it case by case.
+Honest disclosure now is what avoids a claim dispute later, so it is in your interest to be thorough.

-You need to disclose any known asbestos exposure — when it was, how long, and whether you've had any health monitoring or testing done.
+You need to disclose any known asbestos exposure: when it was, how long, and whether you have had any health monitoring or testing done.
 Insurers take this seriously, and the outcome depends on the details.
-If you've been tested and cleared, that works in your favour.
-Different insurers handle exposure history differently, so comparing is especially important here.
+If you have been tested and cleared, that works in your favour.
+Insurers handle exposure history differently, so comparing across the panel is especially important here.

-How does insurer occupation categorisation actually work for builders?
+How does occupation classification actually work for builders?

-Most insurers ask not just for your job title but for a breakdown of what you actually do — percentage of time on-site vs in-office, whether you operate machinery, whether you work at heights, the types of structures involved, and your level of qualification.
-Categories like 'BC' (skilled tradespeople — Encompass, Futura), 'T' or 'H' (trades or heavy trades — OnePath), or 'C2' / 'D' (selected and semi-skilled tradespeople — AIA) all map to different premium and benefit structures.
-The same builder can land in different categories with different insurers based on how the work splits.
-This is one of the reasons comparing across the panel matters.
+Most insurers ask not just for your job title but for a breakdown of what you actually do: the share of time on site versus in the office, whether you operate machinery, whether you work at heights, the types of structures involved, and your level of qualification.
+Those answers map to different risk groups, and each group comes with its own premium and benefit structure.
+The same builder can land in different groups with different insurers depending on how the work splits, which is one of the main reasons comparing across the panel is worthwhile rather than assuming a single outcome.

 Can I get own-occupation TPD as a builder?

-It depends on the insurer and your specific occupation category.
-Own-occupation TPD pays out if you can no longer work in your specific role (building) — which for tradespeople is generally a more useful definition than any-occupation.
-Some insurers restrict own-occupation TPD to certain professional categories.
-Heavy-manual categories may be limited to any-occupation or activities-of-daily-living definitions.
+It depends on the insurer and your specific group.
+Own-occupation TPD pays out if you can no longer work in your own role (building), which for tradespeople is generally more useful than the broader any-occupation definition (which only pays if you cannot do any suitable work).
+Some insurers reserve own-occupation cover for certain professional groups, and heavier manual groups may be limited to the any-occupation definition, or to a basic test based on everyday living activities.
 Be specific about which definition is included in any quote you compare.

-Personal life and TPD cover typically sit with you as the insured person — your beneficiaries receive the payout.
-For business-related obligations (loans, partnership buy-sell, key-person continuity), separate business expense or key-person policies are common.
-Income protection insures your personal earnings — for a company director drawing a salary plus dividends, the way your income is structured affects how much can be insured.
-Worth flagging this when requesting quotes.
+Personal life and TPD cover usually sit with you as the insured person, and your beneficiaries receive the payout.
+For business obligations such as loans, a partnership buy-sell, or keeping the business running, separate business-expenses or key-person policies are common.
+Income protection insures your personal earnings, and if you are a company director drawing a salary plus dividends, the way your income is structured affects how much can be insured.
+It is worth flagging your setup when you request quotes so the cover is sized correctly.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).